starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### access control <!-- omit from toc -->
 Any address can execute.
 #### logic <!-- omit from toc -->
-1. Calculate the current epoch
+1. Calculates the current epoch.
 2. Returns the current epoch.

 ### get_epoch_info